badAd/wordpress/readme.txt

 Tested up to:      5.3.2
 Stable tag:        1.0.0
 Version:           1.0.0
+Requires PHP:      7.2.0

 == Description ==

-The official plugin from badAd.one, this can help monetize your WordPress site by embedding badAd advertisements with a shortcode.
-Once you are a badAd Partner, this is plugin connects your WordPress site to the badAd "Dev API".
+The official plugin from badAd.one, this can help monetize your WordPress site by embedding badAd advertisements with shortcodes.
+Once you are a badAd monetizing Partner, this is plugin connects your WordPress site to the badAd "Dev API".
 Help videos are available.

+Once connected, you can use two shortcodes:

+1. To embed ads for your badAd Partner account

+2. To embed a styled referral link for you and others to receive free ad credits, also adding to your Partner click count

+All the settings are on one page in your WordPress Dashboard with an easy walk-through.

 badAd.one is an advertising network that started in early 2020.